hisausage7/147M9/README.md

             options: ["A. make random eye movements","B. keep the head still when moving the eyes","C. make frequent eye movements"], answer: "C" }, { question: "A complex system in terms of one person's conception of it is said to be:",
             options: ["A. opaque","B. transparent","C. easily understood"], answer: "A" },
-          { question: "A line used to show an edge that is not visible is a",
+          { question: "The Hawthorne Effect is linked to:",
-            options: ["A. Verbal","B. Written","C. Written plus verbal"], answer: "C" }, { question: "Good communication skills should be possessed by the:",
+                  options: ["A. perceived recognition", "B. poor working conditions","C. regular working hours"], answer: "A" }, { question: "Good communication skills should be possessed by the:",
             options: ["A. sender and the recipient","B. sender only","C. recipient only"], answer: "A" }, { question: "Information on an urgent safety-related maintenance action can be disseminated by:",